Scribouilli/toctoctoc/README.md

 ### 5 - Start the server

-**You need to setup at least one forge service to use toctoctoc properly.
+**You need to setup at least one service to use toctoctoc properly.
 Be sure that your OAuth application is setup correctly and your environment variables too.**